Account settings and security

 Two new rules have been added with the introduction of incident management, one that triggers when a new incident is created and one when an incident has recovered.

-Theses two new rules replace the former `Monitor status changed` rule that longer exists.
-All user's default alert policy rules have been updated to reflect this change.
+These two new rules replace the former `Monitor status changed` rule that no longer exists.
+All users' default alert policy rules have been updated to reflect this change.

 ## Incident management